-- Several levels of investment risks are inherent in foreign investments, such as political risk, taxation, and currency risk.
-You can reduce the risk of loss from fluctuations in exchange rates by hedging currency futures
+- Several levels of investments risks are inherent in foreign investments, such as political risk, taxation, and currency risk.
+You can reduce the risk of loss from fluctuations in exchange rates by hedging currency forwards

 Shorting the US dollar summed up

-- Going short means that you are trading against the US dollar – ie that its value will go down
+- Going short means that you are betting against the US dollar – ie that it’s value will go down

-- With us, you can go short on the US dollar using CFDs.
+- With us, you can go short on the US dollar using CFDs and spread bets.
 You won’t own any currency, but you can make a profit or loss from currency price movements

 - Monetary policies, increased inflation rates, competition from other reserve currencies and slowing economic growth are some of the factors that may cause the US dollar to depreciate in value

 - Some of the risks of shorting USD include theoretically unlimited losses and getting caught in a short squeeze

 1 Tax laws are subject to change and depend on individual circumstances.
 Tax law may differ in a jurisdiction other than the UK.